r4b3rt/proposal/design/74299-runtime-freegc.md

 Today, users can implement their own free lists and achieve some of the memory reuse benefits described here.
-However, `runtime.freegc` is implemented at a low level of the runtime and has various advantages like being able to reuse memory across types more safely and easily, more directly hook into what the GC is doing, do things like place pointers inside the heap memory of types that do not have pointers (to more efficiently track reusable objects), and even change the GC shape of reusable objects, which is something even unsafe user code cannot do.
+However, `runtime.freegc` is implemented at a low level of the runtime and has various advantages like being able to reuse memory across types more safely and easily, more directly hook into what the GC is doing, more efficiently track reusable objects, and even change the GC shape of reusable objects, which is something even unsafe user code cannot do.

 Updating the compiler translates to the reuse being both safer and more automated than hand written code using a custom free list.